MeMory-of-MOtion/summer-school/setup/README.md

 Please choose one :)

-*If you feel adventurous, you can also try to setup the softwares directly on your computer, but you're on your own: due to limited time, no support will be provided by the Summer School, you'll have to ask for help in the project's issue trackers, without guarantees*
+*If you feel adventurous, you can also try to setup the softwares directly on your computer.
+But you're on your own!
+Due to limited time, no support will be provided by the Summer School.
+You can ask for help in the project's issue trackers, but without time guarantees.
+On Ubuntu 18.04, running setup.sh as root should do most of the work, though.*

 ## Start the image and say hi to TALOS